Chartreuse (color)

-Chartreuse (/ʃɑrˈtruːz, -ˈtruːs/, /-ˈtrɜːz/, /fr/), also known as yellow-green or greenish yellow, is a color between yellow and green.
+Chartreuse (/ʃɑrˈtruːz, -ˈtruːs/, /-ˈtrɜːz/, /fr/) is a color between yellow and green also referred to as yellow-green or greenish yellow.
 It was named because of its resemblance to the French liqueur green chartreuse, introduced in 1764.
 Similarly, chartreuse yellow is a yellow color mixed with a small amount of green, named after the drink yellow chartreuse.
 The wavelength and frequency of chartreuse is near 547.5 nm or 547.5 THz.

 During the 2000s, yellow-green, as well as other shades of bright green like lime green, became very popular when various tech companies used it in office decor and other products, and with the popularity and success of the Shrek franchise.

 History and etymology

 The name Carthusian is derived from the Chartreuse Mountains in the French Prealps: Bruno of Cologne built his first hermitage in a valley of these mountains.
 These names were adapted to the English charterhouse, meaning a Carthusian monastery.
 These monks started producing Chartreuse liqueur in 1737.